Requirements & Compensation

-Every five years, beginning in 2019, a Salary Commission will be appointed by the Mayor and ratified by the City Council to conduct a salary review.
-The Commission will then determine the salaries the City of Mountlake Terrace will pay its elected officials.
+A Salary Commission was appointed by the Mayor and ratified by the City Council in 2019 to conduct a salary review.
+The Commission shall meet every five years to determine the salaries the City of Mountlake Terrace will pay its elected officials.

 If the Commission determines that the salary paid to the Mayor or City Council should be increased or decreased, the Commission will adopt by a resolution with a written salary schedule and file it with the City Clerk indicating the increase or decrease in salary and the effective date.

 The Commission shall convene, complete its review, adopt by resolution and file its schedule of salaries for the Mayor and City Council with the City Clerk within 120 days of the appointment of the Commission.
 The 120-day review time schedule may be extended upon request by the Commission and approval by the City Council.

 Meetings may be scheduled by the Chair of the Commission or by a majority vote of the Commission.
 All meetings of the Commission will be open to the public and a public hearing will be held prior to a Commission vote to increase or decrease salaries to provide an opportunity for the public, the Mayor, Mayor Pro Tem, and/or City Council members to address the Commission.